Focus on Family and Disability

 January 12, 2021 – Diversity in Neurodivergence: Girls and Women with Autism

 This seminar provides participants with an overview of autism in girls and women, including an introduction to the neurodiversity paradigm and identity-first language.
-Participants will have the opportunity to discuss successes and challenges in their fields and collaborate on methods to improve gender-competent care for individuals with autism.

 February 9, 2021 – Connections Matter: Building caring connections to improve resiliency